djangify/our-spot/README.md

 | Nature lovers who enjoy being outside and who appreciate the health benefits of spending time in nature.  | Photographers and travellers who love to share some of their favourite spots around the world.  |
 | Adults looking to share the places they love to visit. | Adults looking for places to visit with friends/family or alone.  |

-The network is for adults looking to share and find places to go for something to do on a romantic date or a place to go to enjoy solitude.
+The network is for adults looking to share and/or find places to visit.